 Overall, the Trinity wallet is the strongest choice for IOTA users.
 Being launched by the IOTA foundation has resulted in all of the primary needs of IOTA users being accounted for.
 There is a strong emphasis on support for users of the wallet and the wallet is available in multiple languages.

-Romeo is another IOTA wallet which the Ledger device will be able to integrate with.
+Romeo is another IOTA wallet that the Ledger device will be able to integrate with.
 Romeo is not the optimal wallet solution for non-technical users but some in the community may find it an attractive option.
 The wallet operates in any browser apart from Safari.
 The wallet needs to be used in HTTPS to be integrated with the Ledger Nano S.

 Users can get the wallet through GitHub which also updates the wallet automatically.
 This hosts the wallet on the Gitlab server.
 Integrating with the Ledger Nano S encrypts information providing an extra layer of security.
-Users can also save the HTML page of the wallet and upload it to their own server if they have the technical knowledge.
+Users can also save the HTML page of the wallet and upload it to their own server if they have technical knowledge.

 This provides the benefits of having seed and key information in the users own server, providing an extra layer of security.
 Once the wallet is set up, users can use it to store, receive, and send IOTA from their browser.